Collaborative Divorce Lawyers Serving Connecticut Residents

 - During the collaborative divorce, the parties save time, emotions, and finances.

 - Each spouse receives independent legal advice from their own collaborative divorce attorneys

 - The parties can control the timing of the process and are not at the mercy of the court’s schedule.

 - Collaborative divorce costs less than traditional litigation in Connecticut because spouses have control of the timing and outcome.

 - Collaborative divorce assists in fully identifying and fulfilling the needs of the children.
-The children’s welfare and well-being becomes the primary focus.
+The children’s welfare and well-being become the primary focus.

-- Every family unit has it’s own finger print and consequently is unique and different.
-Spouses can craft the agreements that are unique to their situation and serves the needs for each child and spouse.
+- Every family unit has its own fingerprint and consequently is unique and different.
+Spouses can craft agreements that are unique to their situation and serves the needs of each child and spouse.